 Punitive or retaliatory tariff: An import surcharge imposed by a country on goods imported from another country because it discriminates against it in trade and breaches agreements.

 Tariff classification based on tariff treatment

-Preferential tariffs: Preferential tariffs are preferential tariff treatment given to goods imported from specific countries at a rate lower than the general tariff rate.
-You should check this one when doing business, maybe some of the products can be beneficial of this type of tariff
+Preferential tariffs: Preferential tariffs are preferential tariff treatment given to goods imported from specific countries at flat rates lower than the general tariff rate.
+You should check this one when doing business, maybe some products can be beneficial from this type of tariff.

 What are Preferential tariffs?

 Most-favoured-nation treatment tariffs